risgk/digital-synth-vra8-p/README.md

     - We recommend adding a RC filter circuit to reduce PWM ripples
     - A cutoff frequency 10.6 kHz (R: 150 ohm, C: 100 nF) works well
     - **CAUTION**: Click sounds may occur when you connect the audio out to an amp/a speaker or reset the board
+    - **CAUTION**: The Arduino PWM audio output is a unipolar LINE OUT
+        - Please connect this to a power amp/a headphone amp (not to a speaker/a headphone directly)
 - Sampling Rate: 15625 Hz, Bit Depth: 8 bits
 - LPF Attenuation Slope: -12 dB/oct
 - Recommending [Hairless MIDI<->Serial Bridge](http://projectgus.github.io/hairless-midiserial/) to connect PC